Blackbaud-WesGabbard/lo-emc-service/app/README.md

 # TODO
 - improve error handling, auth fails alot, need to get back proper error response and try auth again

-- able to update event properties, should work on updating greeting page content next
+- able to update event properties, should work on updating greeting page content

-- first few chars cut off when updating text in event properties, also need to maake sure we clear out old responses

 - currently always returing error even when we have success